 At Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

 We already know that the skin around our eyes is delicate with a capital D; crow's feet, day-after-drinking puffiness, and that telltale purple-bluish tint serve as not-so-helpful visual confirmation, too.
-So we splurge on an eye cream that's super-moisturizing, packed with ingredients like vitamin C, retinol, and caffeine to brighten, lift, and de-puff — but are we really making the most of it?
+So we spurge on an eye cream that's super-moisturising, packed with ingredients like vitamin C, retinol, and caffeine to brighten, lift, and de-puff — but are we really making the most of it?

 Well, if you're precious in application and dab your eye cream only on the skin one-half inch below your bottom lash line, or where you'd wing an eyeliner pencil, you might be doing it wrong.

 In this case, it's helpful to revise any hardwired location-restrictive mentality when it comes to product placement and remember that skin is skin.
 In other words, the peptide-packed cream designed to soften the crinkles around your eyes can work the same magic on the resting lines on your forehead or around your mouth.

 In fact, dermatologist Hadley King, MD, tells us that anyone with particularly dry or sensitive skin may benefit from using their eye cream on other areas of the face as well.
 "Because eye cream is specifically formulated to treat delicate skin, it's likely to be gentler, less irritating, and more moisturising than your average facial moisturiser," Dr. King explains.
 Essentially, by sharing the love with the rest of your skin, you're benefiting every part of your face, not just your under-eyes.